maubanel/UE5-CPP-Overview/fractions/README.md

 ##### `Step 3.`\|`CPPOVR`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

  We use `std::numeric_limits<double>::max_digits10` to find out how many significand values it can hold which will determine the precision of the number.
-Notice that we can store `17` numbers.
+Notice that we can be accurate up to `17` digits in base 10 numbers (remember the computer is storing this in binary).

 ![17 significand](images/doublesignificand.png)